vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

                - containerPort: 80
    ```

-1. Deploy lorem-ipsum in the team-a namespace.
+1. Deploy the manifest in the team-a namespace.

    ```
    kubectl apply -f lorem-ipsum.yaml